 A key enabler for reducing inequalities in health outcomes is developing a capable workforce.
 Le Va’s focus is to strengthen the Pacific public health workforce, and enhance the capability of the non-Pacific workforce to ensure access to best possible services for Pasifika people and their families.

 Public health qualifications open a range of doors for diverse career opportunities.
-Be inspired to work in public health by watching video’s of four Pasifika leaders working in public health.
+Be inspired to work in public health by watching videos of four Pasifika leaders working in public health.

-The Ministry of Health offer grants to study the Certificate in Public Health with Massey University.
+Also, the Ministry of Health offer grants to study the Certificate in Public Health with Massey University.
 You can read the full details, including how to apply, here.